jcmartinezmori/goat/README.md

-This repostiroy contains the source code for manuscript "Who's the GOAT?
+This repository contains the source code for manuscript "Who's the GOAT?
 Sports Rankings and Data-driven Random Walks on the Symmetric Group," by Gian-Gabriel P. Garcia and J. Carlos Martínez Mori, arXiv 2409.12107, 2024.

 The main execution file is main.py, which invokes:
   - helper.py, which pre-processes publicly available data compiled by GitHub user JeffSackmann; and